 Can you use Depth Effect with lock screen widgets?

 No. Depth Effect on your lock screen won’t be enabled when you add one or more widgets to your iPhone’s lock screen.
-When there are widgets on your iOS 16 lock screen, the wallpaper and its subjects will move to the background while the clock and widgets appear above them, thus disabling the Depth Effect instantly.
+When there are widgets on your iPhone lock screen, the wallpaper and its subjects will move to the background while the clock and widgets appear above them, thus disabling the Depth Effect instantly.

 What wallpapers can you use to get the Depth Effect on your lock screen?

 Since the iPhone X and iPhone 8 are powered by the A11 Bionic chipset, they don’t support the Depth Effect on pictures from your library.
 If you’re using an iPhone XR/XS or later, Depth Effect should work on any picture you apply as your lock screen wallpaper.
-We’ve compiled a list of really cool backgrounds that you can use to get your desired Depth Effect on iOS 16 which you can access by checking out the post linked below.
+We’ve compiled a list of really cool backgrounds that you can use to get your desired Depth Effect on iPhone which you can access by checking out the post linked below.

 There are a lot of reasons why you may be unable to use the Depth Effect on your iPhone’s lock screen.